Twitch streaming has become quite popular over the last few years and many even found a way to turn this fun hobby into a job.

 Of course, last but not least is the game.

-You should be aware that not all games can be recorded in all software.
+You should be aware that not all games can be recorded in all live streaming software.
 For example, OBS has Game capture – a great option for recording gameplay.

-However, with some games, it just doesn’t work, but there is a solution – streamers just have to switch from Game capture to Desktop capture.
+However, with some games for streaming, it just doesn’t work, but there is a solution – streamers just have to switch from Game capture to Desktop capture.

-Before you download any software, make sure that the game you plan on streaming is compatible with it.
+Before you download any streaming software for low end PC, make sure that the game you plan on streaming is compatible with it.

-See which software other streamers are using with that game.
+See which streaming software other streamers are using with that game.

 How to Pick the Right Lightweight Streaming Software